 Filling in your content calendar will take some time and dedication, but once it's set up you'll find that maintaining it and updating it is simple.

-Picking royalty free music can feel a bit overwhelming sometimes, especially if you've waited on selecting your track until after shooting your video.
-Your video might even be completely edited and perfected, but you're left feeling stressed because you can't find the right track to go with it.
+Picking royalty free music can feel a bit overwhelming sometimes, especially if you've waited on selecting your tracks until after you finish filming.
+Your video might be edited and perfected, but you're stressed because you can't find the right track to go with it.

-Picking out your royalty free music shouldn't be placed on the backburner, but rather be selected during the very initial stages of shooting or even selected before shooting even takes place.
+Picking out your royalty free music shouldn't be placed on the backburner, but rather be selected during the very initial stages of shooting or before shooting even takes place.

-If you find that you spend a lot of time picking out your royalty free music, we recommend you dedicate a day every month to sit down, review your content calendar, and pull promising tracks for the videos ahead of time.
+If you find that you spend a lot of time picking out your royalty free music, we recommend you dedicate a day every month to sitting down, reviewing your content calendar, and pulling promising tracks for the videos ahead of time.